-In order to further understand the impact of system parameters on nonreciprocal transmission, this study investigates the influence of the atomic ensemble decay rate $f$ and the mechanical damping rate $\gamma$ on the transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$.
-These parameters dictate the dissipation within the atomic and mechanical subsystems, respectively, and significantly affect the stability of nonreciprocity.
-Figures \ref{fig:5} and \ref{fig:6} illustrate that perfect nonreciprocity is maintained across a spectrum of atomic decay rates $f$, indicating that minor fluctuations in the decay rate do not substantially alter the transmission characteristics.
-Indeed, Figures \ref{fig:5}(a) and \ref{fig:6}(a) demonstrate that at reduced decay rates $f/\kappa_2 = 0.1$, the transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ show pronounced peaks in proximity to resonance.
-Nonetheless, nonreciprocal transmission is confined to a limited detuning range, suggesting heightened sensitivity to slight detuning variations when the atomic decay rate is minimal.
-With an increase in the atomic ensemble decay rate to $f/\kappa_2 = 1$, as depicted in Figures \ref{fig:5}(b) and \ref{fig:6}(b), the range of detuning allowing for nonreciprocal transmission expands.
-This results in an amplification of transmission $\mathcal{T}_{12}$ while $\mathcal{T}_{21}$ decreases markedly, indicating enhanced nonreciprocity.
+To better understand the impact of system parameters on nonreciprocal transmission, this study investigates the influence of the decay rate of the atomic ensemble $f$ and the mechanical damping rate $\gamma$ on transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$.
+These parameters dictate the dissipation within the atomic and mechanical subsystems and significantly affect the stability of nonreciprocity.
+Figures \ref{fig:5} and \ref{fig:6} illustrate that perfect nonreciprocity is maintained throughout a spectrum of atomic decay rates $f$, indicating that minor fluctuations in the decay rate do not substantially alter the transmission characteristics.
+In fact, Figures \ref{fig:5} (a) and \ref{fig:6} (a) demonstrate that at reduced decay rates $f/\kappa_2 = 0.1$, the transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ show pronounced peaks near the resonance.
+However, nonreciprocal transmission is confined to a limited detuning range, suggesting heightened sensitivity to slight detuning variations when the atomic decay rate is minimal.
+With an increase in the decay rate of the atomic ensemble to $f/\kappa_2 = 1$, as depicted in Figures \ref{fig:5}(b) and \ref{fig:6}(b), the range of detuning allowing nonreciprocal transmission expands.
+This results in amplification of transmission $\mathcal{T}_{12}$ while $\mathcal{T}_{21}$ decreases markedly, indicating enhanced nonreciprocity.
 This expanded detuning range suggests that the system is more resilient to changes in detuning.
 For elevated atomic decay rates ($f/\kappa_2 = 5$), as shown in Figures \ref{fig:5}(c) and \ref{fig:6}(c), the system approaches near-perfect nonreciprocity over a broader detuning range.
 The peak magnitudes of $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ become less pronounced, implying that the system can maintain nonreciprocity.
-This infers that dissipation introduced by the atomic ensemble contributes a stabilizing effect in preserving nonreciprocal transmission.
-The findings from Figures \ref{fig:5} and \ref{fig:6} reveal that increased atomic ensemble decay rates $f$ yield wider nonreciprocal transmission bands, thereby strengthening the system's resilience to detuning.
+This infers that dissipation introduced by the atomic ensemble contributes to a stabilizing effect in preserving nonreciprocal transmission.
+The findings of Figures \ref{fig:5} and \ref{fig:6} reveal that the higher decay rates of the atomic ensemble $f$ produce wider nonreciprocal transmission bands, thus strengthening the system's resilience to detuning.
 This is consistent with the idea that increased dissipation helps suppressing back-reflections and fosters stronger nonreciprocity.